 Each offers a unique blend of diverse patient populations and clinical pathology across the breadth of the disciplines within ID.
 Combined, this clinical exposure provides an unparalleled richness of clinical ID training that equips trainees for any future career.

-Parkland Health & Hospital System is a primary teaching site and one of the largest public county hospitals in the country.
+Parkland Health is a primary teaching site and one of the largest public county hospitals in the country.
 Since opening in 1894, it has served the indigent population of Dallas County with distinction.
 From its initial affiliation with UT Southwestern Medical School in the 1940s, it has also provided an amazing spectrum of clinical pathology for trainees at every level and discipline in medicine.

 For infectious diseases training, Parkland is a one-of-a-kind place to see and treat unique and exotic infectious diseases with patients from literally around the world.
 A new, state-of-the-art, 17-story, 862-bed facility was completed in 2015 providing an amazing oasis for patients and training environment equipped with the latest in medical technology.
 Services include a Level 1 Trauma Center, the second-largest civilian burn unit in the U.S., the largest (busiest) emergency room in the U.S., and one of the busiest obstetrics service in the world.

 The Parkland outpatient ID clinic also boasts one of the largest self-administered outpatient parenteral antimicrobial therapy (OPAT) programs in the world, which was recently awarded a national 2016 Gage Award for quality in care delivery and highlighted for its innovation by New England Journal of Medicine Catalyst.

 - Critical Care ID exposure: 35 MICU/CCU beds, 24 SICU beds, 12 Burn ICU beds, 12 Neuro-ICU beds